 Does your camp have sufficient generators, solar, batteries, etc. to cover all its own power needs?
 (Do be considerate of your neighbors, baffling any loud generators.)
 Please do describe your electrical setup.

 There are several kinds of theme camp spaces… *

-Camp Tuckabatchee features a several different kinds of spaces that theme camps can apply for: outdoor ground spaces in the main camping area; remote, outdoor ground spaces; remote, outdoor raised platforms; cabins; and the Main Lodge.
+Camp Tuckabatchee features a several different kinds of spaces that theme camps can apply for: outdoor ground spaces in the main camping area; remote, outdoor ground spaces; remote, outdoor raised platforms; cabins, both powered and unpowered; and the Main Lodge.
 Just know this before you go answering the first question you see about cabins…

 How about a cabin? *